vonZuben/pvk/README.md

 # 📋 List of crates

 - `vk-safe` is the main crate which provides the final API
-- `vk-safe-sys` contains unsafe generated code for interfacing with Vulkan
+- `vk-safe-sys` contains unsafe generated code for interfacing with Vulkan, used by vk-safe
 - `generator` generates the unsafe code for vk-safe-sys
-- `check-vuids` is a helper tool to ensure that all Vulkan valid usage rules are checked for each API item
+- `check-vuids` is a helper tool to ensure that all Vulkan valid usage rules are checked for each API item. vk-safe depends on a small shim lib from this
 - `krs-quote` is a [`quote`](https://docs.rs/quote/latest/quote/) *like* crate used in the generator

 #### NOTES